 The New Testament refers to “the sin that so easily entangles us.”
 It’s the handy transgression.
 It’s said that “Sin takes you farther than you wanted to go, makes you stay longer than you wanted to stay, and costs more than you wanted to pay.”

-As we embark on a new year, what guard rails have you constructed to quash unwise entanglements?
+What guard rails have you constructed to quash unwise entanglements?